Nesss86/Nessametrics/README.md

 # Nessametrics

-## This is the intended functionality of the dashboard once created.This protoype was desinged in Figma.
+## This is the intended functionality of the dashboard once created.This protoype was designed in Figma.

 ![Demo](/planning/DarkMode.gif)